If your goal is to lose weight or gain fitness there is that question mark over whether you’re working in the right zone.

-Of course if you are training for a specific event then there will be training phases between recovery and working weeks, alternating different energy systems…but how do you know if your training is actually giving you the results you are after?
+Of course, if you are training for a specific event then there will be training phases between recovery and working weeks, alternating different energy systems…but how do you know if your training is actually giving you the results you are after?

-There are a few simple ways to check if you are working out hard enough
+Simple ways to check if you are working out hard enough

 1. Wear a heart rate monitor – If set correctly, heart rate monitors never lie and can help with those that are just getting into fitness to get a feel for where they should be within the workout.
 The goal is to push the heart rate towards its maximum ability without overworking it.
 Cardio is broken into four zones with 60 to 70 per cent of resting heart rate as “recovery,” or light exertion, 70 to 80 per cent for aerobic exercise, 80 to 90 per cent for anaerobic exercise, and 90 to 100 per cent for red line (max exertion).

 To find your heart rate, place the index and middle finger over the carotid (neck) or radial (wrist) artery and count the pulse for ten seconds.
 Multiply that number by 6 to get the base bpm.
 If you have a smart phone there is a super simple instant heart rate app that takes your pulse by placing your finger over the camera (I have to remove protective case).
 To gauge, your max heart rate deduct your age from 220.